u16052642/thrive_erp_documentation/documentation-16.0/administration/install/email_gateway.rst

 Email gateway
 =============

-The Odoo mail gateway allows you to inject directly all the received emails in Odoo.
+The Thrive Bureau ERP mail gateway allows you to inject directly all the received emails in Thrive Bureau ERP.

 Its principle is straightforward: your SMTP server executes the "mailgate" script for every new incoming email.

-The script takes care of connecting to your Odoo database through XML-RPC, and send the emails via the `MailThread.message_process()` feature.
+The script takes care of connecting to your Thrive Bureau ERP database through XML-RPC, and send the emails via the `MailThread.message_process()` feature.

 Prerequisites
 -------------

-- Administrator access to the Odoo database.
+- Administrator access to the Thrive Bureau ERP database.
 - Your own mail server such as Postfix or Exim.
 - Technical knowledge on how to configure an email server.